ghollies/Rising-Constellation-FAQ/content/en/docs/Agents/erased.md

 ## Abilities
 ### Infiltration ![Infiltration](/images/infiltration.PNG)
-Infiltration takes somewhere between 2-3 hours and compares the erased agent's infiltration skill against the system's [intelligence](/docs/concepts/_index.md#intelligence) and if successful installs 1-2 (TODO confirm?) malware in the system, increasing visibility on the system, and contributing to the [Path of Shadow](/docs/concepts/victory/#path-of-shadows#) victory
+Infiltration takes somewhere between 2-3 hours and compares the erased agent's infiltration skill against the system's [intelligence](/docs/concepts/_index.md#intelligence) and if successful installs 1 malware, or 2 with a critical success, in the system, increasing visibility on the system, and contributing to the [Path of Shadow](/docs/concepts/victory/#path-of-shadows#) victory

 #### How can I remove malware in a system?
 By increasing your [cybersecurity](/docs/concepts/#what-exactly-does-cybersecurity-do-cybersecurityimagescybersecuritypng) in the system